chadduffey/DB_PROJECT_AUTO/README.md

 virtualenv venv && source venv/bin/activate
 pip install -r requirements.txt

-*The core api work is authenticated via OAuth, However a static team token is configured for the application so that non team admins may set up projects.
-This feature relies on an environment variable (either in OS, or Heroku):
+The Dropbox CORE api work is authenticated via OAuth.
+A static business team token is required for so that non team admins may set up projects.
+The token is configured as an environment variable (OS, or Heroku) with:

 export DB_AUTH=YOURKEYHERE
-(config variable called DB_AUTH on Heroku)
+(or a Heroku config variable called DB_AUTH)

 Running:
 python app.py runserver